MFNO/Arthandler/README.md

 The interesting feature is the management portal.

 The photographer is able to log-in using OAuth and dynamically add:
-1. Add new projects
+1. New projects
-2. Add photos to that project
+2. Photos to that project
-3. Describe the order of the project
+3. The order of the photos
-4. Update contact informatoin
+4. Contact informatoin
 # Technologies
 ## Front-End